HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 ![Note from friend at Raymont College](/img/personal/raymont-blessing-regular.webp)

-**Are You Still Awake?
-Here's for the nerds** 🤓

-- Updated my MacBook's macOS from High Sierra (10.13) to Catalina (10.15.7)
-- Updated my iPhone's iOS from 12.4.1 to 13.6.1
-- Transferred my domain name (rasmusnordling.se) from Miss Hosting to EgenSajt for a better deal on renewals

 ## What did not go well? / What did I do wrong (or poorly) this year? 👎

 - Did not review the material from the previous trimesters before starting the next, especially after having a big gap between T2 and 3
 - Trying to create a Facebook account with a fake name
-- Trying to raise money for the Polished man Campaign. 💅 [My campaign](https://my.polishedman.com/rasmus-nordling) only received one donation from my mate Chris.
-Maybe work on a better strategy for 2021
+- Trying to raise money for the [Polished Man](https://polishedman.com/) campaign.
+I barely told anyone, resulting in   a single donation from my mate Chris.
+Maybe work on a better strategy for 2021? (well it didn't happen).
 - Did not finish or publish my blog post drafts (they keep piling up)
 - Installing Roland keyboard drivers and not being able to boot MacBook afterwards 😱 (I solved it)
 - Attempted Brian Tracy's 30 day affirmation challenge.
 Broke my streak on day 16. 😔